bruvellu/cephalic-furrow/3-manuscript/furrow.md

 expression domains until the single row of initiator cells.](../2-figures/furrow-onset.png){#fig:furrow-onset width=100%}

-## Early slp activity controls the final cephalic furrow position
+## Cephalic furrow position and stripe 1 patterning is shifted anterior in slp mutants

 In embryos lacking functional slp genes, the cephalic furrow invagination is delayed and shifted anteriorly, leading to an abnormal proportion of head and